KazuCocoa/http_proxy/README.md

   |            |            |
 ```

-1. The client sends request to http_proxy, then the http_proxy works as a proxy server.
+1. The client sends a request to http_proxy, then the http_proxy works as a proxy server.
-2. When the http_proxy receives request from the client, then the http_proxy sends request to proxied server, e.g. http://google.com, as client.
+2. When the http_proxy receives the request from the client, then the http_proxy sends the request to a proxied server, e.g. http://google.com, as a client.
 3. The http_proxy receives responses from the proxied_server, then the http_proxy sets the response into its response to the client.
 4. The Client receives responses from the http_proxy.

 # Quick use as http proxy
 ## requirement
-- Elixir over 1.3
+- Elixir over 1.6

 ## set application and deps